aryanbadiee/Web-Server-Python/README.md

 * light
 * support from multi-threading
 * with the client-side code(for testing!)
-* supporting from GET & POST Method
+* support for GET & POST Method